gvwilson/fiction/iffy/index.md

 or had more money than sense.
 "And?"

-"And every once in a while I need a reboot," Wales said.
+"And every once in a while I need a reset," Wales said.
 He tapped the tech in his temple.
 "This was designed for baseline human physiology.
 It doesn't get along with my upgrades as well as I'd like.
-If I don't re-set every few years my central nervous system starts to glitch.
+My central nervous system starts to glitch if I don't re-set every few years.
-I used to be able to get it fixed in Newfoundland, but since the civil war re-started…"
+I had some friends in Newfoundland do it last time, but they all scattered when the civil war started."
 He shrugged.
 "As far as I know,
 that base is the only other place on Earth with the gear I need